phuongchu49/Green-Loan-Data-Analysis-CommBank/README.md

 # 🏦 CommBank Green Loan - Home Mortgage Data Analysis

 A data analysis project completed as part of the **CommBank Unlikely Match Virtual Experience Program (Task 3)**.
 The goal was to analyse a hypothetical dataset of 500 home mortgage borrowers to identify qualified sales leads for CommBank's **Green Loan** program - a 0.99% p.a. secured loan for renewable energy installations (solar panels, battery storage, EV chargers).
+Main tool for this project is MS Excel.

 ---